tianyunwang/mip_paper_2020/README.md

 1. Variant discovery: see directory "variant_discovery";
 2. Mutation burden analysis: see directory "mutation_burden_analysis";
 3. denovo enrichment analysis: see directory "denovo_enrichment_analysis";
-4. Figure plot: see directory code used to plot the main Figure 2.
+4. Figure plot: see directory "figure_plot", code used to plot the main Figure 2.